AlibabaCloudDocs/hologram/intl.en-US/User Authorization/RAM authorization mode.md

     To assign a RAM role to a RAM user, you must first create a RAM user and grant the RAM user the permission to assume a role.

     1. Log on to the [RAM console](https://ram.console.aliyun.com/roles).
 In the left-side navigation pane, choose **Identities** \> **Users**.
     2. Optional.
-If you already have a RAM user, skip this step.On the Users page, click **Create User**.
+If you already have a RAM user, skip this step.
+On the Users page, click **Create User**.
 You can create multiple RAM users at a time.
 On the Create User page, select Programmatic Access for the Access Mode parameter and set other parameters.
 Click **OK**.
     3. On the Users page, find the RAM user that you created and click **Add Permissions** in the Actions column.
     4. In the Add Permissions panel, attach the AliyunSTSAssumeRoleAccess policy to the RAM user that you created.
 After that, the RAM user has the permission to call the AssumeRole operation of STS.